ISISComputingGroup/ibex_developers_manual/Script-Generator-Testing-Environment.md

 A few options:

-- Run up a VM with windows and copy a built version into it for testing (see Script Generator VM Testing below)
+- Run up a VM with windows and copy a built version into it for testing (see VM Testing below)
 - Have a "clean" windows server to remote desktop into and copy a built version for testing
    - We will have to maintain the cleanliness by preventing setup of Java, Git and Python in it

-## Script Generator VM Testing
+## VM Testing

 https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/